 Step 1: Visit the concerned Village Administration Office or Taluk.

 Step 2: File a Patta Transfer Form.

 Step 3: Submit it along with other essential documents.

 Usually, a new Patta is issued within 15 to 20 days.

 The Tamil Nadu government may ask landowners to submit a Patta Chitta certificate to be deemed eligible for any economic development scheme.
 Consequently, one should keep it handy to streamline the process.

 To make it easy for you to get closer to your dream house, apply to Bajaj Finserv for a home loan up to Rs.
-5 crores at a low home loan interest rate with flexible tenure up to 30 years.
+15 Crore* at a low home loan interest rate with flexible tenor up to 30 years.
 Minimum documentation required with instant approval.